mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-While hand grenades can be used during a boarding action, they are highly random and destructive, and might cause a lot of unexpected

-damage.
-There is also a great deal of danger in ricochets or poorly thrown grenades, which can end up being detonated amidst one’s allies instead of their intended targets.
+While hand grenades can be used during a boarding action, they are highly random and destructive, and might cause a lot of unexpected damage.
+There is also a great deal of danger in ricochets or poorly thrown grenades, which can end up being detonated amidst one's allies instead of their intended targets.
 Most participants on either side of a boarding action do not use grenades for the above reasons.